tajammalw/aisd-jse-conditional-statements/README.md

 if (weather === 'snowy') {
-  console.log("Wear a coat!"); // Expected output: (This will not print because the condition is false) } else {
+  console.log("Wear a coat!"); // Expected output: (This will not print because the condition is false) }
-  console.log("Weather condition unknown.
-Stay prepared!"); // Expected output: (This will not print because a true condition was already found)
-}
 ```
 **Explanation:**